College of Health Sciences

 Dr. Francis has created and taught courses in Public Health Research Methods, Health Disparities, Global Health, Health and Wellness and published over 20 research papers in peer reviewed journals.

 Dr. Francis has served as PT Faculty at Walden since 2008.
-My primary research interests include adolescent and sexual reproductive health, maternal and child health, and global health.
+Her primary research interests include adolescent and sexual reproductive health, maternal and child health, and environmental health, community engagement, and global health.